-This year, the Perseids are getting more attention than usual because astronomers are predicting a greater intensity of “shooting stars” than normal.
-As The Washington Post reports:
+In 2016, astronomers were predicting a greater intensity of “shooting stars” than normal.
+As The Washington Post reported that year:

 In any given year, when the dark heavens cooperate, the Perseids could peak at 50 to 100 shooting stars an hour.
 This year, the International Meteor Organization thinks that number may increase to about 150 meteors an hour.
 Other astronomers are calling for up to 200 meteors an hour.